wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-components-with-git.md

 Choreo lets you automatically pull the latest versions of Git submodules from their respective repositories.
 To enable this feature, follow these steps:

 !!! note
-    Choreo currently supports this feature only for components where the build presets is **WSO2 MI**.
+    Choreo currently supports this feature only for components where the build preset is **WSO2 MI**.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the **Component Listing** pane, click the component for which you want to pull the latest versions of Git submodules.